AllenHThompson/hackerrank/README.md

 Sample Case 1:
 In this sample, B = "01100"
 The substring "010" does not occur in B, so the string is already beautiful and we print 0.

+### The Love-Letter Mystery
+James found a love letter his friend Harry has written for his girlfriend.
+James is a prankster, so he decides to meddle with the letter.
+He changes all the words in the letter into palindromes.
+To do this, he follows two rules:
+1. He can reduce the value of a letter, e.g. he can change d to c, but he cannot change c to d.
+2. In order to form a palindrome, if he has to repeatedly reduce the value of a letter, he can do it until the letter becomes a.
+Once a letter has been changed to a, it can no longer be changed.
+Each reduction in the value of any letter is counted as a single operation.
+Find the minimum number of operations required to convert a given string into a palindrome.

+Input Format
+The first line contains an integer , i.e., the number of test cases.
+The next T lines will contain a string each.
+The strings do not contain any spaces.

+Constraints
+*1 <= T <=10*
+*1 <= length of string <= 10^4*
+All characters are lower case English letters.

+Output Format
+A single line containing the number of minimum operations corresponding to each test case.

+Sample Input
+4
+"abc"
+"abcba"
+"abcd"
+"cba"

+Sample Output
+2
+0
+4
+2
+Explanation
+1. For the first test case, abc -> abb -> aba.
+2. For the second test case, abcba is already a palindromic string.
+3. For the third test case, abcd -> abcc -> abcb -> abca = abca -> abba.
+4. For the fourth test case, cba -> bba -> aba.